Dodi Princess: Maiden cruise

 Dodi Princess made its first cruise in 1991 during the celebration of the Non-Aligned Movement (NAM) conference which was hosted by Ghana.

 Management

 The day-to-day management of Dodi Princess upon its commissioning was done by the Marine Division of the Volta River Authority.
 In 2005, the Division handed over the ship's management to Volta Hotels Limited because the tour business was one of the core objectives of the hotel.
-Dodi Princess generates 40 percent of the total revenue of Volta Hotels.
+Dodi Princess generated 40 percent of the total revenue of Volta Hotels.

 Cruise

 The ship cruised Lake Volta.
-A typical cruise took passengers through scenery and landed at Dodi Island.
+A typical cruise took passengers through scenery and landed at Dodi Island, located 5 kilometres (3 nmi; 3 mi) off the shore of Lake Volta.

 Fire outbreak

 On 4 May 2013, the ship was destroyed by fire.
 Initial assessment showed that the fire started in the kitchen in the vessel's restaurant.
 At the time of the fire outbreak, there was nobody on board.
-Damages were estimated as running into several hundreds of thousands of cedis.
+Damages were estimated to run into hundreds of thousands of cedis.